mcmont/LabVIEW_examples/README.md

 This repo contains LabVIEW example code that demonstrates specific functionality.
 The aim is for each example to contain the minimum amount of code to be functionally complete.

+All of the examples are self-documented.
+Comments are provided in the block diagram and the File > VI Properties > Description field.

+Examples comprising multiple files are held in a directory.

 ## LabVIEW version
 All examples are provided in LabVIEW 2013 format, unless otherwise specified.